turingschool/curriculum/source/academy/workshops/csv/iii.markdown

 end
 ```

+That breaks everything. `DB.read` is still passing rows of CSV data, and we
-That breaks everything.
-We need to be able to tell the `DB.read` file what
+need to send objects, not data to the `initialize` method.

-object to create:
+Start by telling `read` what sort of object it should wrap each row in.

 ```ruby
 class DBTest < Minitest::Test